truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/UseAdvancedReplicationSCALE.md

 Select the sources to use for this replication task by opening the file browser or entering dataset names in the field.
 Pulling snapshots from a remote source requires a valid **SSH Connection** before the file browser can show any directories.

-If the file browser shows a connection error after selecting the correct **SSH Connection**, you might need to log in to the remote system and make sure it is configured to allow SSH connections.
+If the file browser shows a connection error after selecting the correct **SSH Connection**, you might need to log in to the remote system and configure it to allow SSH connections.

 In TrueNAS, do this by going to the **System Settings > Services** screen, checking the **SSH** service configuration, and starting the service.